annirubi/Homework-7/README.md

 16. z-index
 17. etc.

-Some new features can be added 🌝
+Some new features can be added. 🌝